jmarkow/spikoclust/README.md

 ![Stats window A](/spikoclust_demo_1.png?raw=true "Stats window A") ![Stats window B](/spikoclust_demo_2.png?raw=true "Stats window B") ![Stats window C](/spikoclust_demo_3.png?raw=true "Stats window C")

+If you want to sort tetrode data, pass a matrix with additional channels (e.g. 10e3 x 100 x 4 would be 10e3 samples by 100 trials by 4 channels).
+The first channel is the "master" channel, i.e. spikes will be detected on this channel, and those timepoints will be used to select windows from the other 3 channels.
+Windows from the other 3 channels will be appended to the first window before computing the principal components for spike sorting.

 ###Script options

 Yes there are many options, but many of the defaults should be "sensible" for typical spike sorting applications.
 The options, with a description and their default settings, are listed in the following table: